bsmith89/longev-mgen/doc/submission.md

 See `doc/static/coverpage.docx`.

 FIXME: render the DOCX for sharing/submission (checklist):
+    -   smake -j1 build/submission.docx
     -   Copy/paste contents of doc/static/coverpage.docx to replace
         title/authors.
+    -   Choose line spacing (1x works)
     -   Add page break after Importance
-    -   smake -j1 build/submission.docx
     -   Replace muri-comparison figure (Figure 1) with the `fig/muri_comparison.png`.
     -   Rename Figure 4/5 to Figure S1, S2 (FIXME: Are these the correct
         numbers?)
     -   Rename Table 3/4 to Table S1, S2 (FIXME: Correct numbers?)
+    -   Delete end-matter legends for Figure S1/2, Table S1/2.
     -   Update line spacing in "first-paragraph"/"normal" text styles as desired.
-    -   Delete placeholder tables/images from Supplemental materials section
     -   Add or remove line numbers as desired.
     -   Starting from the top, move figures/tables and their respective captions around, such that page breaks make sense.
 For some of the